List of Major Equipment:

 - HP 8510C Vector Network Analyzer (45MHz - 50GHz)

 - Diamond Engineering DAMS 7000 antenna positioner (DC - 40GHz)

 - Signatone S-1160 Probe Station with SMZ-168 Microscope & Camera

 - Cascade Microtech RF and DC micropositioners and RF probes

-- 3 Workstation PCs with E/M Software, including:
+- 1 Workstation multi-processor PC and 6 PCs with E/M Software:

 - IE3D (Zeland) v.14.1

 - Clean Room Equipment: Tousimis CO2 Critical Point Dryer

 Current Research Projects (For project outcomes please see publications and press releases.
 For more info and press releases please contact me in person or by email):

 MIMO Antennas for Mobile Devices